Hawaii declares an emergency as flooding causes extensive damage, including bridge collapses - KESQ

 Meantime, assessments of the damage in Maui also started Tuesday.

+“When you see flood damage in the light of day, it’s a reminder of the sheer power of fast-moving water,” said Victorino, who visited flooded areas.
+“We are so fortunate there were no reported deaths or injuries.
+I want to publicly thank our first responders who did heroic work under very dangerous conditions.”

-Mayor Victorino said the flooding wiped out Peahi Bridge and at one-time power was knocked out for more than 1,300 customers.
+The mayor said the flooding had wiped out Peahi Bridge and at one time power was knocked out for more than 1,300 customers.

 The Maui Fire Department reported it received more than a dozen calls for help from residents who were trapped in their homes because of rising floodwaters, according to an update from the County of Maui.